tomasferrarisenda/crossplane-minikube-lab/README.md

 # SOME CROSSPLANE CONCEPTS

 Crossplne is complex, so we won't go into the nitty gritty on this README.
-I suggest you take a look at Victor Farcic's ongoing [Crossplane Tutorial series](https://www.youtube.com/playlist?list=PLyicRj904Z99i8U5JaNW5X3AyBvfQz-16).
+I suggest you take a look at Victor Farcic's ongoing [Crossplane Tutorial series](https://www.youtube.com/playlist?list=PLyicRj904Z99i8U5JaNW5X3AyBvfQz-16) to get a good grasp of all Crossplane concepts.

-Let's take a look ath this diagram and explain some concepts that I think are fundamental.
+Let's take a look at this diagram and explain some concepts that I think are fundamental:

 <p title="Diagrama fundamentales" align="center"> <img src="https://i.imgur.com/rBLyH8I.jpg"> </p>

-In this diagram we are using the deployment of an EKS cluster as an example but this could be any other resource, including an application as we wil see further down the line.
+In this diagram we are using the deployment of an EKS cluster as an example, but this could be any other resource, including an application as we wil see further down the line.

 To better understand this, lets divide ourselves into two separete roles: the operations role and the developers role.